MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-sdk-azure-install.md

 ms.devlang: node
 ms.topic: reference
 ms.technology: Azure
-ms.date: 6/07/2017
+ms.date: 6/12/2017
 ---

 # Azure libraries for Node.js

 This page lists all the individual Azure Node.js packages in a single place.
-To install a specific package, open a bash or command window on a machine with npm (Node Package Manager) installed, and execute the **Install command** listed next to the desired package in the table.
+To install a specific package, open a bash or command, window on a machine with npm (Node Package Manager) installed, and run the npm command listed next to the desired package in the table.